Elliott Shepard: World War I

 During World War I, Shepard worked in a hospital for American volunteers for the French army in Chantilly, France.
 His work helped him to receive the Knight of the Legion de Honneur, the Croix de Guerre and the American Field Service Medal.
 He gave up his estate in Chantilly for those sick or wounded in the American Field Service.
 He served as president of the organization and chairman of its Paris Branch.

 Personal life

 On April 10, 1897, Shepard married Esther Potter, a 25-year-old widow, in a civic marriage.
 A religious ceremony followed at the insistence of Shepard's mother, after which the newlyweds left for Europe.
 Shepard went into business in Paris, but was unsuccessful.
-He briefly returned to the USA with his wife, but they separated and in August 1902, she filed for absolute divorce.
+He briefly returned to the US with his wife, but they separated and in August 1902, she filed for absolute divorce.

 Shepard later married Eleanor Leigh Terradell (1882–1962), daughter of Thomas Terradell.
 Her sister, Mercedes Terradell was married to Prof. Jean Labatut in 1929.
 During the War, they turned their home in Chantilly, France into a convalescence hospital.

-Shepard died on April 10, 1927 at his Miami beach estate, after a long illness.
+Shepard died on April 10, 1927, at his Miami beach estate, after a long illness.